HemanthBA/Movie-lib/README.md

 - The moment you are loggedin,you will be prompted to new routes that is movie.
 - From this routes,one can search movie and create playlist from the list of movies.
 - Created playlist can be seen by the loggedin user.
+- for seeing private list you admin key {3215}

 <br/>